chiphogg/paper_animated_randomness/title.md

-Keyframe-free smooth animations to show uncertainty in curves and surfaces
+Keyframe-free smooth animation to show uncertainty in curves and surfaces